-◘ Fig. G-10 Garigue is an open society mostly of thorny cushion plants, in which also here and there some small trees of Juniperus communis or Pistacia lentiscus etc. from the maquis may occur.
-The picture shows the rock garigue on Corsica, in the background on the slopes the maquis stands as a somewhat higher formation (photo: Rafiqpoor).
+◘ Fig. G-10 Garigue is an open community mostly of thorny cushion plants, in which also here and there some small trees of Juniperus communis or Pistacia lentiscus etc. from the macchie may occur.
+The picture shows the rock garigue on Corsica, in the background on the slopes the macchie stands as a somewhat higher formation (photo: Rafiqpoor).

-◘ Fig. G-11 Affodilflur (Asphodelus aestivus) as a degradation form of the Mediterranean cultivated landscape in Cap Corse on Corsica (Photo: Rafiqpoor).
+◘ Fig. G-11 Affodil site (Asphodelus aestivus) as a degradation form of the Mediterranean cultivated landscape in Cap Corse on Corsica (photo: Rafiqpoor).

 ◘ Fig. G-12 Scheme of the regeneration stages of degraded pastures or cultivated soils on calcareous soils in the Languedoc (southern France) to holm oak forest (Quercus ilex) or, in the case of persistent grazing (and fire), to Rosmarinus cistus garigue.
 The dependence of the changes on the type and intensity of use is indicated (modified after Walter & Breckle 1991).